How to do market research

 Key takeaways

-- Start with free secondary research from government websites and industry reports to understand your market, then conduct primary research like customer interviews and surveys to validate your specific business ideas before investing time and money.
+- Start with free secondary research from government websites and industry reports to understand your market, then conduct primary research like customer interviews and surveys to validate your ideas before investing time and money.

 - Use a mix of qualitative research (interviews and focus groups) to understand why customers behave certain ways, and quantitative research (surveys and data analysis) to measure patterns across larger groups.